-The Raspberry Pi has reignited interest in the DIY home computer market.
-Thanks to the little marvel there are now a wide range of kits and platforms available for users to assemble their own machines.
-In this feature we'll show you some of the best.
+The Raspberry Pi reignited interest in the DIY home computer market.
+Thanks to the little marvel there are now a wide range of kits and platforms available for users to assemble their own machines, ranging from budget boards up to more expensive complete kits that include keyboards, cables, batteries, and even robotic arms.

 Although it certainly wasn't the first DIY computer kit, the Raspberry Pi has quickly become the most widely known platform thanks to a few key elements.
-Firstly, it's cheap, second it's British (although production was moved from Wales to China in order to meet demand), and thirdly it was adopted by schools all over the UK as an excellent way to teach basic programming and encourage kids to invent their own technical solutions to problems.
+Firstly, it's cheap; second, it's British (although production was moved from Wales to China in order to meet demand); and third, it was adopted by schools all over the UK as an excellent way to teach basic programming and encourage kids to invent their own technical solutions to problems.

 The success of the Raspberry Pi has seen a huge range of projects spring up around the platform, with Raspberry Jams (user groups were people show off their ideas) occurring regularly around the country, and indeed the world.